zwave-js/node-zwave-js/docs/api/node.md

 - `"hec"` - An encrypted Intel HEX firmware file
 - `"gecko"` - A binary gecko bootloader firmware file with `.gbl` extension

+If successful, `extractFirmware` returns an `Firmware` object which can be passed to the `updateFirmware` method.

+If no firmware data can be extracted, the method will throw.

 > [!ATTENTION] At the moment, only some `.exe` files contain `firmwareTarget` information. **All** other formats only contain the firmware `data`.
 > This means that the `firmwareTarget` property usually needs to be provided, unless it is `0`.